-The Company has incurred recurring losses since its inception, including net losses of \$21.0 million and \$11.9 million for the three months ended March 31, 2021 and 2020, respectively.
-In addition, as of March 31, 2021, the Company had an accumulated deficit of \$204.8 million.
+The Company has incurred recurring losses since its inception, including net losses of \$43.6 million and \$22.7 million for the six months ended June 30, 2021 and 2020, respectively.
+In addition, as of June 30, 2021, the Company had an accumulated deficit of \$227.4 million.
 To date, the Company has not generated any revenue from product sales as none of its product candidates has been approved for commercialization.
 The Company expects to continue to generate operating losses for the foreseeable future.

-On October 6, 2020, the Company completed its initial public offering, or the IPO, at which time the Company issued 11,040,000 shares of its common stock at a price to the public of \$19.00 per share, resulting in net proceeds of \$191.2 million, after deducting underwriting discounts and commissions and expenses.
+As further discussed in Note 10, Stockholders' equity, on October 6, 2020, the Company completed its initial public offering, or the IPO.
+The net proceeds to the Company were \$191.2 million, after deducting underwriting discounts and commissions, and expenses.
 Upon the closing of the IPO, all outstanding shares of the Company's redeemable convertible preferred stock automatically converted into 30,355,379 shares of common stock.